Search: I Can Fix Up My Home

 • Grout and grout sealer

-Nowadays, it’s recommended to use cement fiber backer board.
-In fact, most building codes require it; always check.
+Today, it’s recommended to use cement fiber backer board rather than water-resistant greenboard.
+In fact, most city building codes require it; always be sure to check before you begin.
 Hardie is a good brand, as is USG Durock, although there are other quality brands on the market.
-If you are doing a remodel and have existing greenboard (moisture-resistant drywall), go ahead and use that.
-Be sure it’s properly taped and floated.
+If you are doing a remodel and have existing greenboard (moisture-resistant drywall), remove it from water-prone areas and hang backer board.

-Likewise, ensure that the cement board on the walls is finished and that there aren’t any indentations.
+Ensure that the cement board on the walls is secured properly and that there aren’t any large indentations.
 Float the seams with thinset after applying fiberglass mesh drywall tape.
 A smooth surface minimizes the chance of any unexpected cracking later on.

 Make your Layout